universse/resonare/resonare/README.md

   memoryStorageAdapter,
   type ThemeConfig,
   type Themes,
-} from 'palettez'
+} from 'resonare'
-import { usePalettez } from 'palettez/react'
+import { useResonare } from 'resonare/react'
 import * as React from 'react'

 const config = {